After another successful trip to the Indianapolis Public Library book sale, I acquired these masterpieces for less than $15 total.

 The Gourmet Cookbook by Ruth Reichl – I’m currently reading Comfort Me with Apples, and I’ve already read Garlic and Sapphires (complete with my reflections here).
 Ruth was the last editor-in-chief at Gourmet magazine, and compiled this 1,000 recipe cookbook to carry on the legacy.
 I have yet to delve into this gigantic book, but my love of Ruth told me that I needed to put this on my bookshelf and make an attempt to see what the fuss is all about.

 The Weeknight Cook collection from Williams-Sonoma – Unless it’s Saturday or Sunday, weeknight meals are not very time intensive.
-I prefer to enjoy my evenings at home with John and the dogs, so instead of sweating over the stove for hours, I try to find meals that can be quick and delicious.
+I prefer to enjoy my evenings at home with Rahul and the dogs, so instead of sweating over the stove for hours, I try to find meals that can be quick and delicious.
 I saw quite a few in here that inspired me as I flipped through.
 It’s actually a 3-ring binder inside, which should be great for the kitchen so I can take one piece of paper with me instead of the entire book.

-Sunday Soup by Betty Rosbottom and Soup’s On by Leslie Jonath and Frankie Frankeny – As the colder temps move in, soup will be on the menu at least once a week.
+Sunday Soup by Betty Rosbottom and Soup’s On by Leslie Jonath and Frankie Frankeny – As the colder temps move in, the soup will be on the menu at least once a week.
 It’s a one-pot dish, makes plenty of leftovers and warms my soul.
 There are several unique and classic recipes in here and I can’t wait to try them all!

 Holiday Baking by Sara Perry – Now, many of you know I’m not a huge baker, but I really want to try my hand at cakes this holiday season.
 There are several events at work and with friends where I’ll need to bring a sweet item of some sort, and this book is going to get me through it.